sephie11/livedrop--JosephinaSakr-/docs/prompting/knowledge-base.md

 ---

-## Document 3: Shopping Cart & Checkout Process
+## Document 3: Shopping Cart and Checkout Process

 The cart supports items from multiple sellers and persists for signed-in users across sessions.
 Buyers can change quantities, remove items, or move them to **Save for Later**.
 Inventory is not reserved until checkout; if stock changes, the cart shows a warning and suggests alternatives.